Blaisorblade/pdbp.github.io/index.md

 Recall that

- - Monads naturally lead to a pointful programming style.
+ - Monads (cfr `Computation`) naturally lead to a pointful programming style.
- - Arrows naturally lead to a pointfree programming style.
+ - Arrows (cfr. `Program`) naturally lead to a pointfree programming style.

 Note that

  - Monad based computations can, using [*Kleisli categories*](https://en.wikipedia.org/wiki/Kleisli_category), use a pointfree programming style.
  - Arrow based programs can, using [*arrow calculus*](http://homepages.inf.ed.ac.uk/slindley/papers/arrow-calculus.pdf), use a pointful programming style.

-Traditionally the pointfree style has been considered to be elegant by some programmers and *abstruse* by other programmers.
+Traditionally, the pointfree programming style has been considered to be elegant by some programmers and *abstruse* by other programmers.
 Luckily, the `Dotty` programming language comes to the rescue for the latter ones.
 `Dotty` is a *strongly typed*, *scalable* programming language.
 It is possible to *extend the language* in a *type safe* way at the *library* level with *internal domain specific languages*.